Welcome To The

 How do I replace a lost, damaged or malfunctioning card?
 To get a replacement

-for your lost or damaged proximity card, contact the Membership Secretary,
+for your lost or damaged facility card, contact the

 cards, which are not apparently damaged by their owners, will be replaced at the club's cost